GAIN-CHAIN/GAIN-CHAIN-AI---ABOUT-US/README.md

 ## 🚀 Getting Started

-> ⚠️ **Note**: G-CHAIN is in early development.
+> ⚠️ **Note**: GAIN CHAIN AI is in early development.
 These instructions are for contributors and will be updated as the project progresses.

 ### Prerequisites
 - Node.js (v16+)